andrepolischuk/andrepolischuk.github.io/notes/questions-to-ask-before-writing-code.md

 _October 19, 2017_

+A few questions that you can ask yourself every time to avoid writing unnecessary code.

 Do you everyday solve problems by writing code at your work?
 New features, bugs.
 Good, this questions for you.